iDigBio/idb-backend/README.md

 ## Development and Testing

 You probably want to run in a virtual environment.
+You may wish to disable the pip cache to verify package builds are working properly.

 ```bash
 $ virtualenv -p python2.7 .venv